-Subsequent to the outbreak of the Coronavirus Disease 2019 ("COVID-19 outbreak") in early 2020, a series of measures, including Movement Control Order ("MCO"), have been implemented to curb the COVID-19 outbreak in Malaysia where the Group operates.
-With the recent progress of vaccination programme rolled out worldwide as well as in Malaysia, the development of COVID-19 pandemic remains uncertain but could have impact on the Group's earnings, cash flow and financial condition going forward.
+(2) Subsequent to the outbreak of the Coronavirus Disease 2019 ("COVID-19 outbreak") in early 2020, a series of measures, including Movement Control Order ("MCO"), have been implemented to curb the COVID-19 outbreak in Malaysia where the Group operates.
+The Group has seen macro-economic uncertainty with regards to price and demand for its main product, crude palm oil ("CPO"), as a result of the COVID-19 outbreak.
+Furthermore, recent global developments and uncertainty in the market have caused unprecedented abnormality and large scale volatility in the crude oil commodity market which is generally perceived to have impact on CPO price.
+The scale and duration of these developments remain uncertain but could impact on the Group's earnings, cash flows and financial condition going forward.